-If you are upgrading from any other 1.x version of the stack, you must upgrade to 1.3.2 or later before you can upgrade to 2.0.
+If you are upgrading from any other 1.x version of the stack, you must upgrade to 1.3.2 or later before you can upgrade to 2.1.
 See Upgrading the HDP Stack to 1.3.3 for more information.
-Upgrades from previous 2.x versions are not supported.
+Upgrades from previous 1.x versions are not supported.

-If you have already upgraded to Ambari Server 1.5.0 and just want to upgrade the HDP stack, you can skip Section 2 and Section 3.
+If you have already upgraded to Ambari Server 1.5.1 and just want to upgrade the HDP stack, skip Section 2 and Section 3 and go directly to Section 4.